Blog

 docker ps

-Congratulations, you have built an Ubuntu system with Docker Engine and Docker Compose running on first boot!
+Congratulations, you have built an Ubuntu VM with Docker Engine and Docker Compose running on first boot!